Van Cleef Asset Management Inc Boosts Stake in CVS Health Co. (NYSE:CVS)

 Van Cleef Asset Management Inc increased its position in CVS Health Co.
-(NYSE:CVS) by 2.5% in the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 182,276 shares of the pharmacy operator’s stock after acquiring an additional 4,392 shares during the period.
-CVS Health comprises about 2.1% of Van Cleef Asset Management Inc’s investment portfolio, making the stock its 13th biggest holding.
+(NYSE:CVS) by 2.5% during the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 182,276 shares of the pharmacy operator’s stock after buying an additional 4,392 shares during the period.
+CVS Health accounts for about 2.1% of Van Cleef Asset Management Inc’s investment portfolio, making the stock its 13th biggest position.
 Van Cleef Asset Management Inc’s holdings in CVS Health were worth $13,713,000 at the end of the most recent reporting period.

-Several analysts have issued reports on CVS shares.
-Wolfe Research boosted their price target on CVS Health from $82.00 to $93.00 and gave the company an “outperform” rating in a report on Wednesday, May 19th.
-Morgan Stanley boosted their price objective on CVS Health from $86.00 to $92.00 and gave the company an “overweight” rating in a research report on Wednesday, April 14th.
-BMO Capital Markets boosted their price objective on CVS Health from $90.00 to $96.00 and gave the company a “market perform” rating in a research report on Wednesday, May 19th.
-Raymond James boosted their target price on CVS Health from $90.00 to $95.00 and gave the stock a “strong-buy” rating in a research report on Wednesday, May 5th.
-Finally, Deutsche Bank Aktiengesellschaft decreased their target price on CVS Health from $99.00 to $95.00 and set a “buy” rating on the stock in a research report on Tuesday, June 22nd.
-Four research analysts have rated the stock with a hold rating, eleven have given a buy rating and one has issued a strong buy rating to the stock.
-CVS Health presently has an average rating of “Buy” and an average price target of $92.47.

-CVS Health (NYSE:CVS) last announced its earnings results on Tuesday, May 4th.
-The pharmacy operator reported $2.04 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.72 by $0.32.
-The business had revenue of $69.10 billion for the quarter, compared to analysts’ expectations of $68.33 billion.
-CVS Health had a return on equity of 14.45% and a net margin of 2.73%.
-The business’s revenue for the quarter was up 3.5% on a year-over-year basis.
-During the same quarter last year, the firm earned $1.91 EPS.
-As a group, research analysts anticipate that CVS Health Co. will post 7.66 EPS for the current year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, August 2nd.
-Stockholders of record on Friday, July 23rd will be issued a dividend of $0.50 per share.
-The ex-dividend date of this dividend is Thursday, July 22nd.
-This represents a $2.00 annualized dividend and a dividend yield of 2.46%.
-CVS Health’s dividend payout ratio is presently 26.67%.
+The business also recently declared a quarterly dividend, which will be paid on Monday, August 2nd.
+Shareholders of record on Friday, July 23rd will be given a dividend of $0.50 per share.
+This represents a $2.00 annualized dividend and a yield of 2.46%.
+The ex-dividend date is Thursday, July 22nd.
+CVS Health’s dividend payout ratio is currently 26.67%.

 CVS Health Corporation provides health services in the United States.
 The company's Pharmacy Services segment offers pharmacy benefit management solutions, including plan design and administration, formulary management, retail pharmacy network management, mail order pharmacy, specialty pharmacy and infusion, clinical, and disease and medical spend management services.